Enzoic/enzoic-javascript-client/README.md

 //
 // lastCheckDate:
 // The timestamp for the last check you performed for this user.
-// If the date/time you provide for the last check is greater than the timestamp PasswordPing has for the last
+// If the date/time you provide for the last check is greater than the timestamp Enzoic has for the last
 // breach affecting this user, the check will not be performed.
 This can be used to substantially increase performance.
 //
 // excludeHashAlgorithms: